Hassle-free Pharmacy Authorizations

 What is pharmacy prior authorization?

-Prior authorization is a process that involves obtaining an approval for a prescribed device, procedure, service, or medication from health plans before it is administered as designed.
-Pharmacy prior authorization is the requirement for approval from the patient’s health plan for a prescription drug.
+Pre-authorization is a process that involves obtaining an approval for a prescribed device, procedure, service, or medication from health plans before it is administered as designed.
+This preapproval step ensures that prescribed drugs or treatments meet plan criteria for coverage.
 Insurers allow usage of appropriate medications only after thorough consideration of the patient’s health outcome and value to the plan sponsor.
-Services that require pre-authorization are approved based on clinical needs and will not be qualified for payment until the conditions for approval are met.
+Services that require plan approval are reviewed before payment and finalized only when all conditions are met.

-What information is typically required for a prior authorization request?
+What information is typically required for a pharmacy authorization request?

 Common requirements include the patient’s diagnosis, treatment history, the specific medication being prescribed, dosage, and duration of therapy.
 Supporting clinical documentation may also be needed.

-How long does the prior authorization process generally take?
+How long does the approval process generally take?

 When a request is denied, both you and your patient can appeal the decision.
 Our team can guide you through the appeals process and help you overturn the denial.

-Why do health insurance companies require pharmacy prior authorization?
+Why do health insurance companies require pharmacy prior approval?

 Health insurance companies use a PA as a means to essentially put a restriction in place to reduce unnecessary prescription drug use and cost of the service.
 Prescribed medications are approved after verifying the medical necessity to ensure it is the most economical option viable for the health condition.
 If a less expensive but equally clinical effective alternate is available after review, then the cost-friendly option is recommended by payers.
 It is an evidence-based process that minimizes overall medical costs to improve affordable healthcare access for patients.
 For example, if the physician prescribes an expensive drug, the insurance company may authorize it only if the physician can show that it is a better option than a less expensive medication for the condition.